Why is food safety so important?

-- Identify and implement effective control and monitoring procedures at critical control points (CCPs)
+- Identify and implement effective control and monitoring procedures at critical control points (CCPs); and

 How do you measure the performance of your catering operation?

-This can be achieved by carrying out an audit of the documentation, practices and procedures which occur during the delivery, storage, preparation, cooking, cooling and serving of hot and cold food.
+You can measure the performance of your catering operation by carrying out an audit of the documentation, practices and procedures which occur during the delivery, storage, preparation, cooking, cooling and serving of hot and cold food.
 The audit should include an examination of the following areas: